MR

 If you find that FHSA isn’t right for you now, consider other registered accounts like the TFSA, RRSP, RESP, or RRIF.

-Benefits and Downsides of FHSA Canada
+Benefits of FHSA Canada

 THe First Home Savings Account (FHSA) has many attractive features that help first-time home buyers save and finally purchase their first home.
 However, there are also some drawbacks to this FHSA account which makes the account not the right choice for every Canadian.